jooooooooooooooooo-web/gafate_nextjs_portfolio/README.md

 Color theory was implemnted to use dark colors on the top and bottom, while the main information is framed in lighter blues and silvers

-Basic Layout:

-#home

-This is my personal portfoilo.
-Silvery colors are framed around dark blues for contrast and ease of view.
-Footer has a back to top function in case user needs to scroll lower

 Table of contents:
 #home/page.tsx - start screen, gives opening info
 #story/page.tsx - Gives detailed background on my history relating to technology